Spring Beck: Course of the beck

 This short beck rises from a spring in a substantial hollow on the edge of Hundred Acre Wood in an area called Weybourne Pits, close to Weybourne railway station.
 From its source it flows under the track bed of the North Norfolk Railway and out across open farmland towards the village of Weybourne about 1 mi away.

-By rights Spring Beck should flow down Beach Road on the northern side of the village, which clearly was the original watercourse, and indeed for a short way an upper overflow channel does just that.
+Spring Beck's original course flowed down Beach Road on the northern side of the village, and for a short way an upper overflow channel still does that.
 The beck's course was modified in the eighteenth century as part of the construction of a watermill and it was dammed to create a substantial mill pond.

 The mill and mill pond can be found on Beach Road in Weybourne.
 Above the mill pond which is now very much silted up and overgrown with rushes, the beck runs round the side of the valley and crosses the A149 coast road near Weybourne Church, at a point some ten to fifteen feet above the lowest point on the road.
-Streams cannot do this unaided, of course, and indeed it follows an artificial course from some way behind the village, through a site marked: "The Remains of the Priory" and then on to the mill pond.
+It follows an artificial course from some way behind the village, through a site marked: "The Remains of the Priory" and then on to the mill pond.

 Water no longer flows through the mill today: the flume is blocked with pre-formed concrete slabs.
 The spillway is similarly reinforced and conducts the flow round the boundary of the watermill to join the tailrace below.
 The beck then flows through a culvert under the road to meet the water coming down the road from the upper overflow channel, then out into the marshes behind the shingle bank, often flooding the car park at the end of Beach Road.